daniel-sol/daniel-sol.github.io/index.md

 </img>
 </a>
 <figcaption>
 This is a statue of Jean Jaques Rousseau.
-A philosophers that has been regarded as quite controversial, but I think his ideas are worth listening to.
+A philosopher that has been regarded as quite controversial, but I think his ideas are worth listening to.
 I have taken this picture on vacation in Paris.
 </figcaption>
 </figure>